cotodevel/snemulds/README.md

 Compile this project:

 [Windows]
-Open msys, through msys commands head to the directory your extracted this project.
+Open msys, through msys commands head to the directory you extracted this project.
-Then write: make clean make
+Then write:

+>make clean
+>make

 [Linux]
-Then write: make clean make
+Then write:

+>make clean
+>make

 After compiling, run the example in NDS.